-The state of Texas defines assault as defined as intentionally or recklessly causing or threatening bodily injury, or intentionally causing physical contact that the other person might reasonably find offensive.
+The state of Texas defines assault as intentionally or recklessly causing or threatening bodily injury, or intentionally causing physical contact that the other person might reasonably find offensive.

 Family violence assault cases are typically prosecuted as a Class A Misdemeanor.
-The punishment for being convicted of a Class A misdemeanor include up to 1 year in a county jail and/or a fine of not more than $4,000.
+Being convicted of a Class A misdemeanor carries penalties of up to 1 year in a county jail and/or a fine of not more than $4,000.

 Family Violence Assault Choking is a 3rd Degree Felony in Texas